fkiscd/ccl/README.md

-# WSLink
+# CCL Electronics
-The Home Assistant integration for WSLink.
+The Home Assistant integration for CCL.